samtools/hts-specs/htsget.md

 2. client should ignore the media type (if any), treating the payload as a partial blob.

 Note: the base64 text should not be additionally percent encoded.

+## "Upgrade Required" response for index file requests

+A client attempting to access a resource directly, rather than via the htsget protocol, will likely also request index files alongside the requested resource.
+For example, in preparing to access `/reads/<id>`, such a client could make requests for `/reads/<id>.bai` and/or `/reads/<id>.csi`.

+When a request does not refer to an extant served resource (thus would otherwise result in a 404 `NotFound` error or similar), contains a known BAI/CSI/CRAI/TBI/etc index extension, and particularly when trimming that extension **does** result in an `<id>` that denotes an extant resource, that is a request for an apparent index file.
+A server MAY respond to such requests by replying with an `HtsgetRequired` error:

+    HTTP/1.1 426 Upgrade Required
+    Upgrade: htsget/1.3.0
+    Connection: Upgrade

+    { "htsget": { "error": "HtsgetRequired", "message": "..." } }

+Upon receiving an `HtsgetRequired` error, clients SHOULD switch to making requests for genomic regions via the htsget protocol, rather than attempting to use the index (which is not available) to make client-side HTTP Range requests on the resource.

 ## Reliability & performance considerations